0dan0/qr/docs/control/custom/README.md

         }
 </style>

 Create a custom camera mode, and even start a capture all through QR Codes.
 This is the fastest way to access many of the new GoPro Labs' firmware features.
+**†** indicates the control requires HERO10 Labs 1.20 or better.

 <b>Camera Mode:</b>&nbsp;&nbsp;<input type="radio" id="m18" name="mode" value="" checked> <label for="m18">not set</label><br>
   <input type="radio" id="m1" name="mode" value="mV"> <label  for="m1">Video </label>&nbsp;&nbsp;